VAT Registrations and Simplifications in UK

 - Comments: Identifies Health Authorities

-In general, non-EU businesses do not need a fiscal representative when registering for VAT purposes in UK.
-Unlike other EU countries, EU and non-EU companies can register directly for VAT in the UK.
+In general, foreign businesses do not need a fiscal representative when registering for VAT purposes in the UK.
+Unlike other countries in Europe, foreign companies can register directly for VAT in the UK.

-Registering directly means that the legal representative of the company can sign the registration form without any local UK involvement.
+Registering directly means that the legal representative of the company (eg. a director in the company) can sign the registration form without any local UK involvement.

-Non-EU companies in certain industries like e-commerce may be required to appoint a fiscal representative when registering in the UK.
+Non-UK companies from countries with whom the UK does not have an agreement for the exchange of tax information may need to appoint a fiscal representative when registering in the UK.
 Where appointed, the fiscal representative is jointly and severally liable for the VAT obligations of the company.

 UK VAT groups